Specification Tests for the Propensity Score: Asymptotic theory

-Now, we investigate the power properties of tests based on continuous functionals $\Gamma(\hat{R}_{w,n}^{p})$, like $CvM_{n}$ and $KS_{n}$ in (\ref {cvm}) and (\ref{ks}), respectively.
-We consider both fixed and local alternatives that converge to $H_{0}$ at the parametric rate $n^{-1/2}$.
+Now, we investigate the power properties of tests based on continuous functionals $\Gamma (\hat{R}_{n}^{p})$, like $CvM_{n}$ and $KS_{n}$ in (\ref {cvm}) and (\ref{ks}), respectively.
+We consider fixed alternatives, and a sequence of local alternatives $H_{1n}$ that converges to $H_{0}$ at the parametric rate $n^{-1/2}$.